lab1092/blender-manual_ja/manual/interface/window_system.rst

    Timeline Window Header

-This window gives a timeline, through which you can scrub with the :kbd:`lmb`.
+This window gives a timeline, through which you can scrub with the :kbd:`LMB`.